Aller au contenu principal

 Disease Activity Monitor and Prognostic Tool

 Achieving a state of disease remission in rheumatoid arthritis (RA) is a primary treatment goal.
 Until the desired treatment target is reached, drug therapy should be adjusted at least every three to six months.
 The desired treatment target should be maintained throughout the remaining course of the disease.
-Vectra provides an objective measure of RA inflammation and can be used to complement other disease activity measures.
+The Vectra® test provides an objective measure of RA inflammation and can be used to complement other disease activity measures.

 RA Monitor & Prognosis